-A rotation of food trucks pulls up outside, and there’s great local kielbasa (this is “New Britski” after all!).
+Also here is an outdoor patio, foosball, shuffleboard and a great sound system to boot.
+A rotation of food trucks pulls up outside, and there’s also great local kielbasa—this is “New Britski” after all.

-5. Dinosaur State Park & Museum
+9. Dinosaur State Park & Museum

 One of the largest dinosaur track sites in the United States is minutes east of New Britain in Rocky Hill.

-6. Rogers Orchards
+10. Rogers Orchards

-In 250 acres Rogers Orchards harvests 20 apple varieties, as well as nectarines, apricots, peaches and plums earlier in the season and pumpkins in the fall.
+Connecticut’s largest apple grower is just next door to New Britain in Southington.
+In 250 acres Rogers Orchards harvests an amazing 20 apple varieties.
+Also growing on the property are nectarines, apricots, peaches and plums earlier in the season and pumpkins in fall.

-As well as fresh fruit you can call in for all sorts of homemade treats like honey, syrup, apple-smoked bacon, preserves, cheese, baked goods (try the cider donuts!), as well as flowers and cider.
+As well as fresh fruit you can call in for all sorts of homemade treats like honey, syrup, apple-smoked bacon, preserves, cheese, baked goods (I’m addicted to the cider donuts), as well as flowers and cider.

-From early-September to late-October you can visit Rogers Orchards to pick your own apples, Friday to Sunday, weather permitting.
+From early September to late October you can visit Rogers Orchards to pick your own apples, Friday to Sunday, weather permitting.

-9. New Britain Youth Museum at Hungerford Park
+12. New Britain Youth Museum at Hungerford Park

 Unassuming from the outside, what this children’s museum lacks in scale and technology it makes up for in charm and imagination.